jeffjchao/NLP_Spam_Filtering/README.md

-# Text Classification – Spam vs. Ham
+# Text Classification – Identifying Spam From Legitimate Emails
 ## Text Processing
 In order to classify emails that are legitimate versus emails that are spam, the first step was to create a corpus that contained examples of both these types of